mitin001/transcriber/blog/podcasts/club-random/whitney-cummings.md

 Meanwhile, everything is becoming [commodified and enshittified].
 Corporations purchase the cheapest labor to churn out heaps of merchandise to cram into our homes.

 > I don't want my shirt to be $3.

+Consumers think they want it, but ultra-low prices for crappy goods made at a great humanitarian cost only benefit the corporations.
+There's always a catch.